IGVF-DACC/igvfd/README.md

 ### Enable custom merge driver to assist mapping conflict resolution (optional)

-When rebasing onto `dev`, mapping JSON files often conflict because both branches regenerated mappings.
-Enabling this, will simplify the rebasing process by always keeping the mappings from the base (usually dev) branch.
+When rebasing onto `dev` mapping JSON files often conflict because both branches regenerated mappings.
+Enabling this will simplify the rebasing process by always keeping the mappings from the base (usually dev) branch.
 When this is enabled, the rebasing workflow is simply:
 1. Rebase and resolve possible non-mapping related conflicts.
 2. Regenerate mappings.
 3. Commit and push.